nathanpw12/nathanpw12/README.md

 <!-- <div style="margin-left: 10px"> -->
 🎈 I'm 21 years old <br>
 🌏 I am from Brazil <br>
-🐞 And in my spare time I try to learn to code <br>
+💚 I am a development student at Trybe <br>

-💚 I am very happy with new followers and any support
+🐧 I am very happy with new followers and any support
     <br> │Thank you for taking the time to read this far🤍
 <!-- <div/> -->